LAST UPDATED: April 12, 2021

 - Under $200: Most all-terrain tires excel in dry and wet conditions despite their prices.
 However, the only difference comes with the comfort level and tire quality; the cheaper options often make a lot of vibrations on the road, and the tread life is limited.
 The tires higher in this price range have minimized or tolerable road-noise, great response, and they handle well in sand, dirt, and snow.

-- Over $200: You will mostly find premium all-terrain tires within this range that sport a long tread life, a highly damage-resistant tread, tough sidewall construction, and long tread life.
+- $200 and up: You will mostly find premium all-terrain tires within this range that sport a long tread life, a highly damage-resistant tread, tough sidewall construction, and long tread life.
 They often come with all the additional features that improve off-road performance such as rim protectors, stone ejectors, and water evacuation properties.
 However, most of the high-end tires may feel a bit rough on a standard highway.

 All-terrain tires typically have a large footprint with a rugged-looking tread pattern.
 There’s more space between the raised parts, and the grooves are deeper than most summer or performance tires.
 The design is intended to increase the tire’s surface area for maximum contact with the ground.